 Flooded roads led authorities to evacuate the Glenstone Nursing Home in Boone and about 100 people from a campground in Burke County.

-In Caldwell County, some residents were evacuated from their homes but others were trapped when rising streams cut them off from roads.
+In Caldwell County, some residents had been evacuated from their homes but others were trapped because rising streams had cut them off from roads.

 Other areas reported minor power outages and rock slides.

 School officials in three counties also sent students home early on their first day of classes Monday, officials said.

 Light rain was expected to continue over most of the state tonight and early Wednesday, but North Carolina’s rivers were not full and additional flooding problems were not in the forecast, according to the National Weather Service.